AxelThevenot/Apriori_Algorithm/README.md

     return Ck
 ```

-All the functions needed to run the Apriori function are made.
-We can define the Apriori function that takes two arguments, the dataset and the minimum support interested in.
+All the functions needed to run the Apriori function are now ready.
+We can define the Apriori function that takes two arguments, the dataset and the minimum support of interest.
 This function will return an array of all Lk and the dictionnary of every candidate's support.

 ```python
 def Apriori(dataset, minSupport):